dfinity/dfx-extensions/CONTRIBUTING.md

 ## Release a new version of the extension
 Once your changes are on the `main` branch and you wish to release a new version of the extension, the process consists of the following steps:
 1. Create a new GitHub Release with the extension's binaries.
 The whole process is automated using GitHub Actions.
 Go to https://github.com/dfinity/dfx-extensions/actions/workflows/release-with-github.yml and click `Run workflow`, then follow the instructions in the pop-up menu.
-Alternatively, you can trigger this workflow from your shell by navigating to the repository directory and running:
+Alternatively, you can trigger this workflow from your shell by navigating to the repository directory and running (in this example, we're releasing `nns` extension, version `1.2.3`):
     ```console
     gh workflow run "release-with-github.yml" -f whichCrate=nns -f semverVersion=1.2.3
     ```
     Once the workflow finishes running, it will open a PR that you need to review and merge.

 2. Copy the relevant section from the extension's `CHANGELOG.md` to the description in GitHub Releases.

 ## Styleguides